rubytogether/kirby/README.md

 This is... very good.
 For comparison, a Python script that used AWS Glue to do something similar took about _30 minutes_.
 My first approach of writing a `nom` parser-combinator to parse the User Agent field, instead of using a regex, took 18.7 seconds.
 Processing a gigabyte of almost a million JSON objects into useful histograms in less than 8 seconds just blows my mind.
 But then I figured out how to use Rayon, and now it can parse 8 gzipped log files in parallel on an 8-core MacBook Pro, and that's super fast.

+Then Rust got more optimized and Apple released the M1, and it got still faster.
+Finally, and I found the [profile-guided optimization](https://doc.rust-lang.org/rustc/profile-guided-optimization.html) docs, and it improved even more than I thought was still possible.

 ### Wait, _how_ fast?

         ~525 records/second/cpu in Python on Apache Spark in AWS Glue